brenny0707/DineRound/README.md

 # DineRound
 [Heroku Link](http://dine-round.brendanko.com/)

-DineRound is a clone of Opentable, a US-based online restaurant reservation website created in 1999 where users can reserve tables for restaurants of their choice in advance.
+DineRound is a clone of an iteration of Opentable, a US-based online restaurant reservation website created in 1999 where users can reserve tables for restaurants of their choice in advance.
 The clone incorporates a Ruby on Rails backend for PostgreSQL database management along with a React/Redux frontend.

 ## Features & Implementation